kevinkorfmann/aTMi/README.md

 # aTMi

-- aTMi package for simuation of training and testing data.
+- aTMi package for simuation of training and testing data
 - Subdirectory nbs contains code for training and plotting of figures